The Album (Blackpink album): Commercial performance

 On September 4, 2020, YG announced that The Album had surpassed 800,000 pre-orders just 6 days after the pre-order period started.
 According to the company, the number of pre-orders reached over 530,000 copies in South Korea and combined pre-orders from the United States and Europe amounted to around 270,000 units.
 By October 2, The Album had surpassed one million stock pre-orders.
 Of the one million, 670,000 pre-orders came from Korea and 340,000 came from the US and Europe.
 Additionally, a vinyl limited to 18,888 copies sold out within days.
 On October 26, 2020, it was reported that the album accumulated 1.2 million physical sales worldwide.
-In doing so, it broke S.E.S' 21-year-old record of best-selling album idol girl group with their third Korean studio album Love, which had sold 760,000 copies in 1999.
+In doing so, it broke S.E.S' 21-year-old record for the best-selling album by an idol girl group with their album Love, which had sold 760,000 copies in 1999.
+The Album debuted at the top spot of the Gaon Album Chart, and broke the record of first week sales on Hanteo among girl groups, with 590,000 copies sold in just one day after its physical release date.
 In November 2020, The Album debuted at number two on the Gaon Monthly album chart for the previous month, with 1,092,550 copies sold.
-On December 10, Gaon Chart announced that Blackpink's album received an official million certification after selling over a million copies in South Korea.
+On December 10, Gaon Chart announced that Blackpink's album received an official million certification after selling over a million copies in South Korea, the first album by a female act to do so.

 In the United States, The Album debuted at number two on the US Billboard 200 dated October 11, 2020, with 110,000 album-equivalent units, including 81,000 pure album sales, 26,000 stream-equivalent sales (resulting from 40.3 million on-demand streams), and 2,000 track-equivalent sales.
 The album also became the highest-charting female Korean album and the highest-charting album by an all-female group since Danity Kane's Welcome to the Dollhouse in 2008.
 In the same week, Blackpink also topped the Billboard Artist 100 Chart, becoming the first girl group to do so.
 In its second week, the album descended to number six, with 35,000 equivalent album units earned, becoming the second K-pop act to spend multiple weeks in the top ten.
 In its third week in the top ten, the album sold 29,000 units.
 Following Blackpink's virtual concert "The Show", The Album rose from number 148 to 59 on the Billboard 200.
 The Album and its singles were noted for having better chart performances compared to Kill This Love and its title track.
 In Canada, The Album opened at number five on the Canadian Albums Chart.
 Five album tracks debuted on the Canadian Hot 100 chart, with "How You Like That", "Ice Cream" and "Lovesick Girls" arriving in the top 40.